General Terms & Conditions

 Annex 1 – Technical and Organizational Measures

-in accordance with Article 10 of Schedule 1 above, Cheqroom undertakes to implement technical and organizational measures such as set forth in this Annex 1.
+In accordance with Article 10 of Schedule 1 above, The Processor undertakes to implement technical and organizational measures such as set forth in this Annex 1.

 Confidentiality

-TOMs to ensure the confidentiality of the Personal Data processed by our equipment management platform CHEQROOM (“the Service”).
+TOMs to ensure the confidentiality of the Personal Customer Data processed in the context of the Services:

-• The data centers used by the Processor implement multiple physical access controls to prevent unauthorized people from physically accessing data processing equipment which processes or uses Personal Data.
+The data centers used by the Processor implement multiple physical access controls to prevent unauthorized people from physically accessing data processing equipment which processes or uses Personal Customer Data.
 The Processor only authorizes specific staff to access the Service's production systems.
-This mitigates the risk of accidental or deliberate disclosure of Personal Data.
+This mitigates the risk of accidental or deliberate disclosure of Personal Customer Data.
+The Personal Customer Data is kept logically separate from other Personal Data.
+This mitigates the risk of accidental disclosure of Personal Customer Data.

 Integrity